eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 \mu'_{gas} \equiv \mu_{gas} - C_{gasCost}(\sigma, \mu, AccruedSubState, Environment_I)
 $$

-The gas cost function, while not overly complex, encompasses various cases for different operations.
+The gas cost function, while not overly complex, includes various cases for different operations.
 It is succinctly defined in Appendix H of the Yellow Paper.
 In essence, it calculates the total cost of the current cycle by adding the cost of the current operation to the difference between the cost of active words in memory before and after the cycle (memory expansion cost).

 Different clients handle gas costs differently.
 In PySpec, various types of cost processing are integrated into the operations, while in Geth, gas costs are handled before the operation executes.
 Moreover, Geth distinguishes between [dynamic](https://github.com/ethereum/go-ethereum/blob/7bb3fb1481acbffd91afe19f802c29b1ae6ea60c/core/vm/interpreter.go#L257) costs used for memory expansion and [constant](https://github.com/ethereum/go-ethereum/blob/7bb3fb1481acbffd91afe19f802c29b1ae6ea60c/core/vm/interpreter.go#L224) gas associated with the base cost of the operation.
 Both types of costs are deducted using the [UseGas](https://github.com/ethereum/go-ethereum/blob/7bb3fb1481acbffd91afe19f802c29b1ae6ea60c/core/vm/contract.go#L161) function